 Our journey towards only using recycled or renewable plastic will take some time and require new ways of doing things, but we are determined to take responsibility and find new solutions.
 We want to give our customers the possibility to choose products made from more sustainable materials that can be recycled again one day.
 Together, we can make a big difference!

-The best plants water themselves
+The best flowers water themselves

 Ever forgotten to water your plants?
-A self-watering insert in IKEA PS FEJÖ plant pot keeps the earth nice and moist, so your plants will flourish even if you water them at irregular intervals.
+A self-watering insert in IKEA PS FEJÖ plant pot keeps the earth nice and moist, so your flowers will flourish even if you water them at irregular intervals.
 Practical wheels make it easier to move the plant pot when cleaning etc.